knetikcloud/knetikcloud-objc-client/docs/JSAPIStoreApi.md

 List and search store items

 If called without permission STORE_ADMIN the only items marked displayable, whose start and end date are null or appropriate to the current date, and whose geo policy allows the caller's country will be returned.
-Similarly skus will be filtered, possibly resulting in an item returned with no skus the user can purchase. br><br><b>Permissions Needed:</b> ANY
+Similarly skus will be filtered, possibly resulting in an item returned with no skus the user can purchase. br><br><b>Permissions Needed:</b> ANY<br /><b>Permissions Needed:</b> NONE

 ### Example
 ```objc